binbytes/binstorm-docs/docs/0.1/introduction/README.md

 ### BinStorm is a React Native styling utility for rapidly building custom user interfaces.

+BinStorm is a React Native styling utility for rapidly building custom user interfaces

-BinStorm is different from frameworks like Shoutem, Native Base, or UI Kitten in that it's not a UI kit.
+It is different from frameworks like Shoutem, Native Base, or UI Kitten in that it's not a UI kit.

 It doesn't have a default theme, and there are no built-in UI components.

-On the flip side, it also has no opinion about how your app should look and doesn't impose design decisions that you have to fight to undo.
+But importantly, it contains all the helpers that will help you to build your application design.
+Rather than pre-defined components & theme which controls how your app should look.

-If you're looking for a framework that comes with a menu of predesigned widgets to build your app with, BinStorm might not be the right framework for you.
+If you're looking for a framework that comes with prebuilt widgets/components to build your app with, BinStorm might not be the right framework for you.

-But if you want a huge head start implementing a custom design with its own identity, BinStorm might be just what you're looking for.

 ## Utility-first